acdha/restful-bag-server/RESTful Bag Store.rst

 * Bag are imutable - alternatively, do we create ``versions`` resource instead of ``contents``?
-* Implementations MUST support JSON, MAY support XML
+* Implementations MUST support JSON representations of resources, MAY support XML and other formats

 Design